nicholaskerklaan/writing/portfolio/utilitarianism.md

 There's a version of utilitarianism that isn't necessarily caught by that last objection; some utilitarians prefer it over act utilitarianism for that reason.
 It's called _rule utilitarianism_.

+The difference between the two versions is that in rule utilitarianism, you don't ask yourself about the net good produced by the specific actions you could take.
+Instead, you ask yourself: if *everyone* took this action in a similar situation, would that make for more or less overall good in the world?
+It doesn't actually matter if in this specific situation acting a certain way will produce the greatest net good *this* time.
+A rule utilitarian cares about general rules for behaviour that will produce the most good *in the aggregate*.

+Thinking this way seems to avoid the big objection to act utilitarianism, which we can see if we go back to the sheriff example.
+If the sheriff is a committed rule utilitarian, it seems like he *wouldn't* execute the woman just to prevent the mob destroying the town.
+That might be the action that produces the most net good in this specific case, but it certainly seems like a world in which the law always executes people without due process because of public opinion is a world with much less good than one in which we strive always *not* to do that.